Dare I say it? Winter is coming.

 - 3 tablespoon maple syrup optional

 Cut off the fruit rinds/peels.
 Cut the fruits into quarters and place in a high powered blender (I recommend Vitamix) along with the remaining ingredients.
 Blend on high for 20-30 seconds until smooth.
 Serve and enjoy!

 you can adjust the amount of maple syrup in the recipe if you find the heat too much.
-If you are new to working with oregano oil, start with 2-3 drops max.
-Oregano oil can be used topically, but we're not interested in that here; if you happen to get any on your hands, be sure to wash them and avoid touching your eyes to prevent irritation.
+Be cautious using cayenne pepper- it is hot and if you happen to get any on your hands/skin, be sure to wash the area thoroughly and avoid touching your eyes to prevent irritation.